michaelvl/knative-katas/source-to-sink.md

 ```console
 stern "simple-.*" -c user-container
 ```

+## Knative Sources

+The sink is not yet receiving any events.
+We either need to send events manually or create a Knative source to send events to our service.

 Test the deployed service by sending a single event to it.
 The input event data sent to the service is stored in the `input` field of the response from the